AmirGgh/storeManager/README.md

 login: username: storeA, password: 111

 ### pages:
+- Dashboard:
-- Dashboard - Contains information on how much every product sold, how much every customer spent, and  how many purchases were in each day (if there are no purchases the day will not display at the dashbord)
+-- Contains information on how many time each product sold, how much every customer spent, and how many purchases were sold in each day (if there are no purchases the day will not display at the dashbord)
 - Products - Display all the products in store also thous that out of stock.
 On click on the button "Edit This Product" admin can edit the product (name, price, quantity, details and image)
 ___